ShabinHussain/Grievance_frontend/README.md

 ## Features

 - User registration and authentication
+- Hashing passwords for enhanced security
+- Social login options: Sign in with Google and Facebook
 - Ability to log new complaints
 - View submitted grievances
 - Responsive design with a 3D model